Andrews-Projects/Ansible-Vagrant-infrastructure-development-and-deployment/Cloud solution.md

 ![Image diagram](https://github.com/Andrews-Projects/Ansible-Vagrant-infrastructure-development-and-deployment/blob/main/Images%20%26%20gifs/Cloud%20images/cloud.png)

+I may use:
-I may use Datadog,cloud monitoring as a service
+- Datadog,cloud monitoring as a service
+- A Bastion host (A strengthened computer)